TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 The optional `compilationTools` list identifies tool names that will appear in the [game configuration dialog](#game_configuration), allowing the user to associate these names with paths to tool executables.
 Such a name can be used as a variable in this game's [compilation profiles](#compiling_maps) to represent the associated path.

-Each element in the list is just an object with a `name` key.
-An example from the Quake game configuration that defines three compilation tools:
+Each element in the list is an object that must have a `name` key and may optionally have a `description` key (used for tooltips).
+An example from the Quake 3 game configuration that defines two tools:

     "compilationTools": [
-        { "name": "qbsp"},
-        { "name": "vis"},
-        { "name": "light"}
+        { "name": "q3map2", "description": "Path to your q3map2 executable, which performs the main bsp/vis/light compilation phases" }, { "name": "bspc", "description": "Path to your bspc or mbspc executable, which creates .aas files for bot support" }
     ]

 # Getting Involved